GoogleChrome/developer.chrome.com/site/en/blog/top-layer-devtools/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: "Top Layer  and it's support in Chrome DevTools"
+title: "Top Layer tooling in Chrome DevTools"
 description: >
     What is top layer, how it is supported by Chrome DevTools and how we implemented Top Layer support.
 authors:
     - alinavarkki
-date: 2022-07-08
+date: 2022-07-12
+hero: 'image/dPDCek3EhZgLQPGtEG3y0fTn4v82/56D6d9pfdEWRPQdima0W.jpg'
 tags:
     - devtools-engineering
     - devtools